csbg/SplineOmics/README.md

 If you have -omics data over time, the package will help you to run `limma` with splines, decide on which parameters to use, perform the clustering, run GSEA and show result plots in HTML reports.
-Any data that is a valid input to the `limma` package is also a valid input to the `SplineOmics` package.
+Any time-series data that is a valid input to the `limma` package is also a valid input to the `SplineOmics` package (such as transcriptomics, proteomics, phosphoproteomics, metabolomics, etc.).

 ### What do I need precisely?